My top hotel recommendations in Nashville include:

 21c Museum Hotel: Opened in May 2017, this is the Nashville branch of the hip, art museum hotel.
 They have sleek, contemporary rooms, a large gallery space featuring contemporary works and a stylish restaurant/bar Called Gray and Dudley.
 It is open for breakfast, lunch and dinner.
 I stayed there just after it opened and highly recommend it.
 It is in a good location downtown, so you can walk everywhere.
 21c has become one of my favorite hotels to try.

-Thompson Hotel: This is a luxury, boutique hotel, located in the Gulch at 401 11th Ave.
+Thompson Nashville: This is a luxury, boutique hotel, located in the Gulch at 401 11th Ave.
 S. It is a great place to stay in one of the most fun neighborhoods in the city to explore.
 Make sure to eat at the Marsh House Restaurant,where Chefs John Besh and John Cameron have teamed up to cook great seafood.
 I stopped in for coffee and dessert and loved the atmosphere.
 There is also the L.A.
-Jackson, Killebrew Coffee shop just off the lobby, Thompson Hotel Coffee shop and a sleek Frye Boot Store.
+Jackson rooftop bar and restaurant, a Killebrew Coffee shop just off the lobby plus a sleek Frye Boot Store.